Kalamazoo Promise Scholarship

 In order to use your scholarship, you must be a full-time student unless:

-Must maintain a 2.0 GPA
+Must maintain a 2.0 cumulative GPA

 Must make satisfactory progress toward the degree

-You should be passing a minimum of at least nine (9) credits hours each semester while maintaining a 2.0 or higher GPA.
+You should be passing a minimum of at least nine (9) credit hours each semester while maintaining a 2.0 or higher cumulative GPA.
 If you've withdrawn from a course and have dropped below nine credits, schedule an appointment with us.
 If you have the approval to go less than full-time, you must pass all enrolled credits.

 Taking Summer Classes